-According to Wikipedia, Černý (1985) independently rediscovered simulated annealing.
+The Wikipedia article "Simulated annealing," accessed April 15, 2015, describes it in rather general terms.
+It says that Černý (1985) independently rediscovered the method.
 Kirkpatrick et al. had treated the traveling salesman problem also as an example in their paper.